Vivekdesai25/Practiced_codes/README.md

 - 😭 Maybe more chaos to come...

-## 🧪 Will it run?
-Yes.
-Will it run correctly?
-Uhh... that depends on your karma and Java version 😎 When it finally compiles… but still throws 43 exceptions.

 ## ⚠️ Disclaimer
 > 📢 **Don’t copy this code blindly!**
 > It’s here so I can laugh at it later, and maybe learn something in the process.
 > You can peek, get inspired, or roast it 🔥

 ## 😂 Fun Fact
 Every time I fix one bug...
 Two new ones spawn.
 Coincidence?
-**No. It’s Java.**
+**No. It’s legacy code**.

+🧠 1st Law of Coding:
+If it worked, don’t touch it.

 ## 🙅‍♂️ Don't Copy.
 Just LOL.
 Please **don't copy-paste** this code for any real projects — your code will start skipping classes.